 Hi, my name is Mike Day and I'm the owner of Day's Concrete Floors, Inc.

-If you trying to achieve that perfect non-slip, professional looking, easy to clean broom finish surface, I've made a video to show you how we do it on our jobs.
+If you trying to achieve that perfect non-slip, professional looking, easy to clean broom finish surface, I've made the video above to show you how we do it on our jobs.

 If you want to achieve a broom finish that's not too rough or too smooth, you have to start the finishing process at the right time.